MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Attack Taxonomy

 During the task planning stage, an attacker exploits the tool name $\tau _{n}^{m}$ or the tool description $\tau _{d}^{m}$ as attack vector.
 Specifically, the attacker designs a malicious tool $\tau^m \in \mathcal{T}^m$ targeting a benign tool $\tau^t \in \mathcal{T}$ by crafting $\tau _{n}^{m}$ or $\tau _{d}^{m}$, and injects $\mathcal{T}^m$ into $\mathcal{T}$, denoted as $\mathcal{T} + \mathcal{T}^m$.
 The malicious tool induces the agent to perform the malicious action $a_m$.
 Formally, the attack goal is to maximize

-where $\mathcal{T }(\tau ^{t} )$ denotes that the tool list $\mathcal{T }$ contains the tool $\tau^t$, $\oplus$ denotes the string concatenation.
-Other notations are the same as those in Eq. \ref{equation1}.
+where other notations are the same as those in Eq. \ref{equation1}, App. \ref{notion} summarizes the formulas.
 This category encompasses three specific types of attacks:

-\textbf{Name Collision (NC)} \citep{23} sets the malicious tool name $\tau^m_n$ to be similar to the the target tool’s name $\tau^t_n$, thereby tricking the agent into invoking the malicious tool $\tau^m$ instead of the intended target tool $\tau^t$.
+\textbf{Name Collision (NC)} \citep{23} exploits the tool name as the attack surface, disrupting the agent’s tool selection decision-making.
+Specifically, NC sets the malicious tool name $\tau^m_n$ to be similar to the the target tool’s name $\tau^t_n$, thereby tricking the agent into invoking the malicious tool $\tau^m$ instead of the intended target tool $\tau^t$.

-\textbf{Preference Manipulation (PM)} \citep{24} inserts a promotional statement within the target tool’s description $\tau^t_d$ to form the malicious tool description $\tau^m_d$, thereby inducing the agent to invoke the malicious tool. $\tau^m$ instead of the intended target tool $\tau^t$.
+\textbf{Preference Manipulation (PM)} \citep{24} exploits the tool description as the attack surface, disrupting the agent’s tool selection decision-making.
+Specifically, PM inserts a promotional statement within the target tool’s description $\tau^t_d$ to form the malicious tool description $\tau^m_d$, thereby inducing the agent to invoke the malicious tool. $\tau^m$ instead of the intended target tool $\tau^t$.

-\textbf{Prompt Injection (PI)} \citep{26} injects the malicious instruction $x^m$ within the tool description $\tau^m_d$, therby inducing the agent to perform the attack task apart from the intended user task.
+\textbf{Prompt Injection (PI)} \citep{26} exploits the tool description as the attack surface, distorting the agent’s planning and reasoning process.
+Specifically, PI injects the malicious instruction $x^m$ within the tool description $\tau^m_d$, therby inducing the agent to perform the attack task apart from the intended user task.